Nazanin-hub/kickstarter-analysis/README.md

 ### Purpose

-how different campaigns fared in relation to their launch dates and their funding goals
+Using Pivot table and graph in excel to find outcome of different campaigns based on their launch dates and their funding goals

 ## Analysis and Challenges